Vin Diesel: 1990-1999: Early struggle and debut

+2000-2008: Breakthrough and setbacks

 In 2000, Diesel had a supporting role in the drama thriller Boiler Room, where he appeared alongside Giovanni Ribisi and Ben Affleck.
 He got his breakthrough leading role as the anti-hero Riddick in the science-fiction film Pitch Black later that year.

-Diesel attained action hero stardom with two box office hits: the street racing action film The Fast and the Furious (2001), and the action thriller XXX (2002).
+Diesel attained action hero stardom with his portrayal of Dominic Toretto in the street racing action film The Fast and the Furious (2001) and as Xander Cage in the action thriller XXX (2002).
 He turned down the chance to reprise his roles in the sequels 2 Fast 2 Furious (2003) and XXX: State of the Union (2005).
-Instead he chose to reprise his role as Riddick in The Chronicles of Riddick, which was a box office failure considering the large budget.
+Instead he chose to reprise his role as Riddick in The Chronicles of Riddick (2004), which was a box office failure considering the large budget.
 He also voiced the character in two spin-off video games and the anime film The Chronicles of Riddick: Dark Fury.

-In a change from his previous action hero roles, in 2005, he played a lighthearted role in the comedy film The Pacifier, which was a box office success.
+In a departure from his previous tough guy action hero persona, in 2005, he played a lighthearted role in the action comedy film The Pacifier, which was a box office success.

 In 2006, he chose a dramatic role playing real-life mobster Jack DiNorscio in Find Me Guilty.
 Although he received critical acclaim for his performance, the film did poorly at the box office grossing only $2 million against a budget of $13 million.
 Later that year, Diesel made a cameo appearance in The Fast and the Furious: Tokyo Drift, reprising his role from The Fast and the Furious.

 In 2007, Diesel was set to produce and star as Agent 47 in the film adaptation of the video game Hitman, but eventually pulled back and served as executive producer on the film instead.
 In 2008, he starred in the science-fiction action thriller Babylon A.D. which was a critical and box office failure.
-Diesel returned to Fast & Furious series, alongside most of the principal cast from the original 2001 film, in Fast & Furious, which was released in April 2009.